thetonk/master-thesis/README.md

 # thesis

 The code repository of my diploma thesis.
 Uses uv package manager.
+Readme will be filled later.